 Rape crisis centers rely on VOCA funds to provide direct services like crisis intervention, counseling, and court accompaniment to victims of sexual assault.
 Over 4,000 agencies, including over 1000 rape crisis centers, rely on VOCA assistance grants to provide critical direct services for over 3.4 million victims a year.

-A 2018 NAESV survey of rape crisis centers revealed that over half have a waiting list for counseling services.
+A 2019 NAESV survey of rape crisis centers revealed that over 50% have a waiting list for counseling services; 44% don't have therapist on staff; and 84% of programs saw an increase in demand for services.